dcalixto/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/quantity-selector.md

 {{< /example >}}

 You can also add the class `.allow-negatives-values` on the `.input-group` in order to allow negative values.

+Do not forget to modify the **pattern** attribute to reflect this change.

 {{< example >}}
 <form class="row g-3 needs-validation" novalidate>